hvdkooij/syslog2checkpoint/Docs/readme.md

 | uint8 | Unsigned 8 bit integer |
 | uint16 | Unsigned 16 bit integer |
 | uint32 | Unsigned 32 bit integer |

+Please provide additional information if you have it.